aiidateam/aiida-website/docs/news/posts/2024-11-01-aiida-shell.md

 In the snippet above, the [`date` program](https://www.man7.org/linux/man-pages/man1/date.1.html) is used as an example, which is a simple Linux utility that prints the current date.
 The program is simply passed as a string to the `launch_shell_job` function.
 Under the hood, `aiida-shell` will find the location of this executable and write the necessary plugins on-the-fly.
-It then runs the code as one would normally do with AiiDA, and the outputs are parsed.
+It then runs the code (on the `localhost` Computer) as one would normally do with AiiDA, and the outputs are parsed.
 The output produced by the code that was written to stdout can be retrieved from the results under the `stdout` key.

 This is the most basic example and it is rare that a program does not require any inputs.